infinitysnapz/blender-render-with-ffmpeg/README.md

 Based on https://github.com/Ulf3000/blender-render-to-ffmpeg/

-The aim of this extension is to implement support for exporting to novel file formats that Blender doesn't handle - i.e Cineform, It renders to intermediate .png image sequence in a temp folder and then uses FFmpeg to convert it to a desired format as defined in the extension's 'Input' box
+The aim of this extension is to implement support for exporting to novel file formats that Blender doesn't handle - i.e Cineform, This is mostly intended for my own usage, and support is not guaranteed

+It renders to intermediate .png image sequence in a temp folder and then uses FFmpeg to convert it to a desired format as defined in the extension's 'Input' box
 The script assumes that you have FFmpeg in your path variable.
 Untested on Linux and Mac